roobottom/cv-2020/_source/index.md

 ##### April 2019—April 2020

-I wo of a government digital team.

-Here's some highlights:
+I worked as part HMRC's Payments, where I

-* I designed a new service
+* Designed a new service for tracking VAT repayments
+* Designed and ran stakeholder workshops
+* Participated in research sessions

+* Service design
+* Interaction design
+* Prototype build and test
+* Workshop design and facilitation
+* Front-end development of live services

+I wrote [a case study about a VAT repayment tracking service](#) I designed.

-#### Design consultant for Onalytica (contract)
+#### Design consultant for Onalytica

 ##### December 2018—February 2019

+* I helped Onalytica's design, product and development teams work more effectively together
+* I advised their senior leadership team on good design process
+* I built a front-end pattern library

 #### Head of Design at Firefly Learning